 Watch the show (only in French)

 - Caroline, Communications Officer: Obsolète is a creation from the Belgian drama collective “Rien de Spécial”.
 It tackles topics that I’m really concerned about, such as planned obsolence and the preservation of the environment.
 Although the matter is relatively profound, it’s addressed in a extremely funny way.
 More than mere entertainment, it’s the kind of reflection and questioning that I’m looking for when I go to the theatre.
 I remember that I was full of hope in what human beings can achieve after this play.
-I treasure this hope even more in these troubled times, the hope of a world that will come out of this crisis more conscious and sensitive to its impact on the planet but also to the strengthening of human relationships.
+I treasure the hope of a world that will come out of this crisis more conscious and sensitive to its impact on the planet, but also to the strengthening of human relationships.
 Watch the show (only in French)

 Other great initiatives and online shows